zreaqqasem/lear_task/README.md

 2- open the project using any ide/ for example android studio.

+3- run flutter clean

-3- run "flutter pug get" from command line or from android studio it self.
+4- run "flutter pug get" from command line or from android studio it self.

-4- finally run the project for android.
+5- finally run the project for android.

 # For IOS: